justfoolingaround/animdl/readme.md

 The batch downloader included in the program can be configured using the `config.env` file which also has an example `config.env.example` to help you configure your downloader.

+There is a `FANCY_TERMINAL` key in the configuration file that grants you the ability to get clickable download url through the data displayed in the terminal.
+To view the terminals that support this, head (here.)[https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda]
+If you use this attribute without using a supported terminal, your terminal's stdout will look very wacky and it's also a friendly reminder to use such better/feature-rich terminals.
+On a quick note: cmd (Command Prompt) is not supported, don't use this attribute if you're using cmd.

 Requirements
 ---